alleyinteractive/mantle-docs/docs/testing/users.md

+---
+title: Authentication
+---

 # Users

-The Mantle Test Framework provides a method, `acting_as( $user )` to execute a test as a given user or a user in the given role.
-This is best explained through code, so here are some examples of using this method:
+The Mantle Test Framework provides a method `$this->acting_as( $user )` to execute a test as a given user or a user in the given role.

+Passing a role name to `acting_as()` will create a new user with that role and authenticate as that user.

 ```php
 $this->acting_as( 'administrator' );